social-link-analytics-group-bsc/impact-app/README.md

 the methodology mentioned before.
 The results of this computation is graphically displayed in dashboards, as shown in the next figures.

+### Screenshots

 ![Initial Dashboard](/screenshots/dashboard_initial.png)
-Initial dashboard showing an overview of the dataset
+Initial dashboard showing an overview of the dataset used to compute the scientific impact of an institution

 ![INB Dashboard](/screenshots/dashboard_inb.png)
-Dashboard outlining the results of applying the scientific impact methodology to an institution
+Dashboard outlining an overview of the scientific impact of the institution under study

 ![AV Dashboard](/screenshots/dashboard_av.png)
-Dashboard outlining the results of applying the scientific impact methodology to a researcher
+Dashboard reporting the results of applying the scientific impact methodology to a researcher of the institution under study

 ## Installation